 The following kids yoga games can be played with different age levels with simple adjustments.
 These kids yoga games can also be used anywhere as they don’t need any preparation or materials.
 Just put on a smile and have fun playing these games on the go!

 Choose one partner to go first.
-The first partner will slowly move through a sequence of yoga poses while the other person mimics the movements.
+The first partner will slowly move through a sequence of yoga poses or movements while the other person mimics the movements.
 After a couple of minutes switch roles so the other person takes the lead.

 This game will help children realize how all of their body parts have advantages and can make them stronger.
 Call out two different body parts that should be touching the floor or yoga mat and have them show that pose.
 For example “Two hands/Two Feet” could mean the children could show down dog, plank, cat, cow, standing forward fold, or a new pose that they invent.
 There are no wrong poses.
 It is just a fun way to get your body moving in different ways.
 Using visual such as with the Kids Yoga Challenge Pose Cards can really help children out.